-Blessed with what he calls photographic reflexes, the Taskmaster is able to replicate, at will, the movement, fighting style, and combat traits of any person whom he has substantially studied.
-He's parlayed this into a career not only as a top assassin, but as the go-to guy for assembling and training an army of goons, henchmen and soldiers.
+Blessed with what he calls photographic reflexes, the Taskmaster can replicate physical action at will - the movement, fighting style, and combat traits of any person whom he has substantially studied.
+He's parlayed this into a career not only as a top assassin, but as the go-to guy for assembling and training an army of goons, henchmen, and soldiers.
 Though he's occasionally strayed close to good guy territory, he's always returned to villainy.
 The fact of the matter is, Taskmaster follows the money, and heroism doesn't usually include a 401K.

 8. Scarlet Witch

-Driven mad by years of psychological torment, first at the hands of the villainous Magneto, and later by the loss of her children, Wanda Maximoff went on a killing spree that claimed the lives of at least four Avengers, and culminated in the casting of a reality altering spell that left all but around 200 mutants powerless -- seemingly permanently.
-Sure, most of her victims have returned in the last couple years, but even Korvac and Thanos, whose death counts spiraled into the hundreds, saw their destructive actions undone in a matter of pages.
-Wanda's brief spree had ramifications that are being felt to this day, even despite being a hero again in Uncanny Avengers.
+Driven mad by years of psychological torment, first at the hands of the villainous Magneto, and later by the loss of her children, Wanda Maximoff went on a killing spree that claimed the lives of at least four Avengers, and culminated in the casting of a reality-altering spell that left all but around 200 mutants powerless - though she did eventually restore them.

 She may have only been a villain for a day, but it was one of the worst days the Avengers ever saw.

 There is chatter that the live-action Scarlet Witch played by Elizabeth Olsen will be following up the events of Disney Plus's WandaVision with a heel turn in May's Doctor Strange in the Multiverse of Madness, but that remains to be seen.

 Until then you can catch up with the new status quo of the comic book Scarlet Witch in our recap of her recent stories.

 But she's better now and will soon be starring in her own ongoing series.